 Nonetheless, phenol-chloroform DNA extraction method is one of the best methods among all.

 Among the inorganic DNA extraction, two are most popular: use of proteinase K and use of salt.

 Salting out DNA extraction method is safer than the PCI method.
-The use of sodium chloride, potassium acetate and ammonium acetate helps in the DNA extraction.
+The use of salts such as sodium chloride, potassium acetate and ammonium acetate helps in the DNA extraction.

-However, the method is more aggressive along with the proteinase K.
+However, the method is more aggressive in combination with proteinase K.

 Use of the different salt in DNA extraction can increase the yield but the purity is not good enough.
 We had prepared two different salt solution in this article: phenol-chloroform DNA extraction method.